Rihan46/PowerShellExaminer/README.md

 - **False Positives in Domain Extraction:** There might be occasional false positives during the domain extraction process.

 - **Pattern List:** The list of patterns used for detection is not exhaustive.
 We encourage users to contribute by adding new patterns to the `powershell_code_patterns` file to improve the tool’s effectiveness.

+Will Fix this limitation in the Next Release.